 As a result of the wide range of geographic features, California also has a diverse climate.
 The state contains some of the hottest and driest areas in the country (Death Valley), while higher elevations see lower temperatures and heavy snowfall.

 According to Forbes, California is the 31st best state for business in the country, with a job growth rate of 1.6%.

 31 cities in California appear on WalletHub’s 2019 rankings of the best cities for jobs, with San Francisco leading the list in the #3 spot (despite earning the title of “Longest Commute to Work”) and Stockton bringing up the rear in 179th.
 According to the WalletHub study:

-- THE GOOD: San Jose, San Francisco, Oakland, and Fremont all tie for highest monthly average starting salary.
+- THE GOOD: San Jose, San Francisco, Oakland, and Fremont all tie for the highest monthly average starting salary.

-- THE BAD: Fresno and Stockton rank among the worst cities in the nation for number of job opportunities.
+- THE BAD: Fresno and Stockton rank among the worst cities in the nation for a number of job opportunities.
 Stockton also has the highest unemployment rate.
 In terms of employment growth, Irvine and Santa Clarita were ranked among the worst cities surveyed.

 Here’s how all 31 cities that made the list rank:

 Top industries in California include: